AtherCorrea/ForgeSec/README.md

 ForgeSec is structured as a growing collection of technical projects — each exploring a critical dimension of cybersecurity engineering.
 While most projects are connected, each has its own scope, roadmap, and documentation.

-Currently, the platform contains:
+Currently, the platform includes:

-- **Cyber Core** — a hands-on, modular simulation environment built to reflect how real-world defensive architecture behaves under real conditions.
+- **Cyber Core** — a modular environment to experiment with real-world traffic, detection logic, flow analysis, normalization, evasion, infrastructure tradeoffs, and more.
+It’s not about tools — it’s about understanding how secure environments behave and evolve under pressure.
-It’s where theory meets practice: every detection engine, protocol, signature, and adversarial input is tested in a controlled yet realistic setup.
-Cyber Core includes segmented networks, firewalls, IDS/IPS, virtual machines, and an expanding set of SIEM and logging integrations — but more than that, it’s a space to simulate what real engineers do: test, break, observe, and rebuild defensive strategy.
-More than a lab — it's a framework to understand how secure environments are designed, evaluated, and evolved.
-- **IGNITE** — a custom-built offensive engineering engine in active development.
+- **IGNITE** — a programmable offensive testing engine for simulating attacks, crafting packets, stress-testing detection engines, and enabling rule tuning under real adversarial pressure.
-Its mission is to simulate real-world attacks, automate adversarial behavior, and generate test traffic that challenges detection systems under pressure.
-From simple scans to evasive payloads, IGNITE will serve as a programmable attacker designed to probe, validate, and break assumptions in Cyber Core.
-The final goal is to make IGNITE a companion tool for advanced detection testing — with protocol-level control, replay capabilities, and integration with ForgeSec’s learning workflows.

-- **Learning Modules** — structured deep-dives into IDS/IPS internals, protocol behavior, evasion, flow tracking, and detection theory.
-Each topic is tied to lab-based validation.
+- **Learning Modules** — structured deep-dives into IDS/IPS internals, protocol behavior, evasion, detection pipelines, and theory-backed experiments.
+Built to scale long-term knowledge.

-These modules are independently versioned and can evolve without breaking the larger vision.
-Future projects will expand ForgeSec into automation, orchestration, and AI-assisted detection logic.
+Each module is independently versioned and under constant expansion.
+Future components will bring ForgeSec into domains like automation pipelines, rule intelligence, and AI-assisted detection.

 ---

 ## 🧱 Cyber Core

-**Cyber Core** is the experimental core of ForgeSec — a modular environment purpose-built to explore, validate, and challenge defensive concepts through hands-on engineering.
+**Cyber Core** is the hands-on foundation of ForgeSec — a modular, realistic, and continuously evolving simulation environment.

-It’s not about replicating corporate SOCs or testing isolated tools.
-Cyber Core is where cybersecurity becomes real: where theory is applied, assumptions are broken, and detection is studied from the ground up — packet by packet, decision by decision.

-The environment evolves through structured learning, deep protocol analysis, adversarial simulation, and modular testing.
-Every experiment is crafted not to use a tool — but to understand the mechanisms behind visibility, detection, and response.

-In this space, I validate:
+This environment isn’t about replicating corporate SOCs — it’s about building a reproducible engineering space where defensive concepts are tested like code.

+Here, I simulate real-world detection architecture to explore:

 - How detection pipelines behave under real traffic and edge cases
 - How systems interpret, normalize, and match patterns across protocols
 - How evasion works — and how it fails
 - How architectural decisions impact visibility, context, and accuracy

-Cyber Core is where I **build knowledge like an engineer** — with traffic, metrics, versioning, and documentation.
-It’s not a lab — it’s a framework to **think, experiment, and design defensively** with purpose.
+Every insight is validated through modular experiments, logs, and versioned documentation.
+It’s not a lab — it’s a design and reasoning engine for defenders.

 📂 See [`Cyber_Core/`](./Cyber_Core) for architecture, documentation, and test cases.